-Mobility aids help you walk or move from place to place if you are disabled or have an injury.
-They include
+Mobility aids help you walk or move from place to place if you have a disability or an injury.
+They include:

 - Motorized scooters